 As a trusted partner for companies, start-ups and universities we bring together close to 3,500 brilliant minds from over 70 nationalities.
 Imec is headquartered in Leuven, Belgium and has distributed R&D groups at a number of Flemish universities, in the Netherlands, Taiwan, USA, China, and offices in India and Japan.
 In 2016, imec's revenue (P&L) totaled 496 million euro.
 Further information on imec can be found at www.imec-int.com.

 The Karlsruhe Institute of Technology was established by the merger of the Forschungszentrum Karlsruhe GmbH and the Universität Karlsruhe (TH) on October 01, 2009.
-Karlsruhe Institute of Technology (KIT) is a public corporation pursuing the tasks of a State University of Baden-Wuerttemberg and of a national research centre of the German Helmholtz Association.
+Karlsruhe Institute of Technology (KIT) is a public corporation pursuing the tasks of a State University of Baden-Wuerttemberg and of a national research center of the German Helmholtz Association.

 The KIT mission combines the three strategic lines of activity of research, higher education, and innovation.
 With about 9,400 employees and 24,500 students, KIT is one of the big institutions of research and higher education in natural sciences and engineering in Europe.
 Engineering sciences, natural sciences, the humanities, and social sciences make up the scope of subjects covered by KIT.
 In high interdisciplinary interaction, scientists of these disciplines study topics extending from the fundamentals to application and from the development of new technologies to the reflection of the relationship between man and technology.